Pegasus and Dragon: Construction

-The statue was announced in 2012 as part of a long-term expansion of Gulfstream Park that also included condominiums and more grandstands for the horse racing track.
+The statue, based on the ideas of Frank Stronach (whose The Stronach Group owns Gulfstream Park), was announced in 2012 as part of a long-term expansion of Gulfstream Park that also included condominiums and more grandstands for the horse racing track.
 In 2013 further details emerged showing that Pegasus was to be in the pose of stomping on a dragon.
 The German bronze casting company Strassacker designed, planned and built the sculpture in cooperation with the engineering specialist Stark, the steel manufacturing company Wendeler and a Chinese bronze casting company, which was necessary to realize the high volume of bronze pieces.
 Construction on the site started on April 5 supervised by Strassacker and with Skanska overseeing construction.
 The statue was pre-cast and shipped in from China in 23 packing containers and the steel beams were shipped in 23 shipping containers from Germany after being made by Wendeler.
 The project cost $30 million.
 By December 6, 2014 construction of the statues was completed with work on the surrounding landscaping and water features remaining to be done in the summer of 2015.
 Work on lighting for the fountain show and dragon's fire breath began in late 2015.
 The complex opened in spring 2016.